ArweaveTeam/docs.arweave.org-info/mining/overview/hashrate.md

 ## 3.3 Real Hashrate

 In practice the ideal never exists, this ideal scenario is unattainable as the weave currently has gaps where storage space has been purchased but not yet filled (for more information on this see the [Syncing and Packing Guide](syncing-and-packing.md#42-partitions-are-rarely-full)).
 The impact of these gaps varies, as of August, 2024 the weave was about 86% full.
-As new storage modules (partitions) are filled, this percentage will likely increase, gradually raising the overall maximum hashrate possible per storage module.
+As newpartitions are filled, this percentage will likely increase, gradually raising the overall maximum hashrate possible per partition.

 We'll now walk through n example for a miner with sub-optimal characteristics: